Tax Talk – Taking money from your IRAs tax-free

 Money in non-qualified accounts, you’re already paying tax on it through dividends and realized capital gains when you trade.
 There could be long term capital gains as well depending on what is in the account and how long you have owned it, however, beneficiaries receive a get a stepped up in cost basis canceling out any capital gains taxes owed at the time they receive the accounts.

 Now let’s look at your IRAs.
 I’ve had brilliant clients who did not realize that their IRA money that would go to their kids would be taxable.
 But it is!
-Not only that, but if your IRA money goes to your beneficiaries, your kids, your grandkids it’s added to their income and could put them in a higher tax bracket.

 Without proper planning, when you give your family an inheritance from your IRA, you’re actually giving them a tax burden with it.